NathanielSimmons/PetMatch_Frontend/README.md

 ## Features

 - **Pet Profiles**: Create detailed profiles for your pets, including photos, breed information, and personality traits.
-- **Matching Algorithm**: PetMatch uses a sophisticated matching algorithm to suggest compatible pets based on factors such as species, age, and location.
+- **Matching Algorithm**: PetMatch uses a sophisticated matching algorithm to display potential matches in the nearby area.
 - **Privacy and Security**: Rest assured that your personal information and pet's details are kept secure on PetMatch.

 ## Future Enhancements